KhrySystem/Dragon/README.md

 # DragonEngine
 DragonEngine is a C++, code-first, thin and lightweight Vulkan 3D game engine designed with gaming, AR, and VR in mind; designed to keep functions tucked away when you don't want to see them, and give access to the APIs beneath it when you want it.

+## Documentation
+ - The authoritative home for the HTML documentation is found [here](https://khrysystem.dev/docs/dragon), along with example usage.
+ - Documentation can be generated using Doxygen locally.
+ - GitHub Issues is a good way to ask questions.

 ## SDK Structure
 ### Pre-Build
 ```txt